Hogan-TR/WebNote/README_EN.md

 A Chrome extension that allows you to **take notes** arbitrarily on web pages and can **save persistently**.

-Mainly used to solve the problem of "notes" when viewing documents and browsing web pages
+Mainly used to solve the problem of "**notes**" when viewing documents and browsing web pages

 ## Features